 Adjust the contrast a small amount ... this is my curves adjustment.

-The great things is that the Curves Adjustment Layer comes with its own Layer Mask so you can easily fix it.
+The great things is that the Curves Adjustment Layer comes with its own

 Set the foreground/background colors to black and white (press the D key) and make sure black is the foreground.
 Select a soft edge brush and set the Brush Palette to change Opacity with pressure and then paint around the visible box with varying pressure.

-That's it - there are a lot of steps remove shine from glasses and your image will probably present different obstacles.
+That's it - there are a lot of steps to successfully remove shine from glasses and your image will probably present different obstacles.
 The procedures outlined here are a starting point but they will work well in most cases.